Table of contents

 7. Set up an online clothing store

-An ecommerce platform allows you to create your own online store with a professional website.
-It’s a space where you control the branding, layout, and customer experience.
-Examples include Shopify and WooCommerce.
+An eCommerce platform like the Canadian-born Shopify lets you create your own professional website.
+You have full control over the branding, layout, and customer experience.

 Add products to your store